reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 })
 ```

 The `onQueryStarted` handler receives two parameters.
 The first is the cache key `arg` that was passed when the request started.
-The second is an object that contains some of the same fields as the `thunkApi` in `createAsyncThunk` ( `{dispatch, getState, extra, requestId}`), but also a Promise called `queryFulfilled`.
+The second is a `lifecycleApi` object that contains some of the same fields as the `thunkApi` in `createAsyncThunk` ( `{dispatch, getState, extra, requestId}`), but also a Promise called `queryFulfilled`.
 This Promise will resolve when the request returns, and either fulfill or reject based on the request.

-The API slice object includes a `updateQueryData` util function that lets us update cached values.
-It takes three arguments: the name of the endpoint to update, the same cache key value used to identify the specific cached data, and a callback that updates the cached data. **`updateQueryData` uses Immer, so you can "mutate" the drafted cache data the same way you would in `createSlice`**.
+The API slice object includes a `updateQueryData` thunk that lets us update cached values.
+It takes three arguments: the name of the endpoint to update, the same cache key argument used to identify the specific cached entry we want to update, and a callback that updates the cached data. **`updateQueryData` uses Immer, so you can "mutate" the drafted cache data the same way you would in `createSlice`**.

 We can implement the optimistic update by finding the specific `Post` entry in the `getPosts` cache, and "mutating" it to increment the reaction counter.
 We also may have a second copy of the same conceptual individual `Post` object in the `getPost` cache for that post ID also, so we need to update that cache entry if it exists as well.